 Not that I don’t want to be a plus-size anymore.
 I just want to be able to do even more.
 I just don’t ever want to think that I’m not in shape enough to do something I really want to do.

-If I lose weight, than good for me, and chances are, it will happen in the process.
+If I lose weight, then so be it, and chances are, it will happen in the process.
 But this is definitely not my priority.

 Top priority is to improve my cardio-vascular capacity and my muscle strength to be able to get to the top of that volcano, look down and say: “I nailed it.
 This is was a real trek.
 Feels great!”.
 Then repeat with other mountains, volcanoes, and trails…

 I’ll start with the Pacaya volcano.
 Then maybe, when I’m fitter, the 3-day Inca Trail in Peru, to reach Machu Picchu, which is on my “Travel Bucket List”.
 The ultimate goal would be the Everest Base Camp (EBC), in Nepal, at 5364 meters of altitude.
 Maybe, one day.